-Pursuant to Guidelines section 15092, LAFCo finds that in approving the proposed project it has eliminated or substantially lessened all significant and potentially significant effects of the proposed project on the environment where feasible.
-LAFCo further finds that it has balanced the economic, legal, social, technological, and other benefits of the proposed project against the remaining unavoidable environmental risks in determining whether to approve the proposed project and has determined that those benefits outweigh the unavoidable environmental risks and that those risks are acceptable.
-LAFCo makes this statement of overriding considerations in accordance with section 15093 of the Guidelines in support of approval of the proposed project.
+Pursuant to Guidelines section 15092, the City Council finds that in approving the proposed project it has eliminated or substantially lessened all significant and potentially significant effects of the proposed project on the environment where feasible.
+The City Council further finds that it has balanced the economic, legal, social, technological, and other benefits of the proposed project against the remaining unavoidable environmental risks in determining whether to approve the proposed project and has determined that those benefits outweigh the unavoidable environmental risks and that those risks are acceptable.
+The City Council makes this statement of overriding considerations in accordance with section 15093 of the Guidelines in support of approval of the proposed project.